batsura-vs/proxy_master_app/app/android/description.md

-# Update version 1.0.0
+# Update version 1.0.1
 ## New features
-- auto update
-- new proxy provider
+- Now you can edit added services